unfinite/android_vendor_lge_p970/README.md

-android_vendor_lge_p970
+LGE P970 Vendor
 =======================

-Android vendor files for the LGE P970 (based on CrazyWeasel's)
+Android vendor files for the LGE P970 (based on CrazyWeasel's).
+Works for CM11 or KK based ROMs.
+Aeroi fork.